 Most cybercrime is prosecuted under the US Computer Fraud and Abuse Act, which criminalises the unauthorised access of a protected computer without proper authorisation.
 It covers hacking, phishing, infection of IT systems with malware, electronic theft and identity theft or fraud.
 Additional US statutes that cover cybercrime are 18 USC Section 1028, which criminalises identity theft; 18 USC Section 1029, which criminalises the use of unauthorised access devices to commit fraud; and the Stored Communication Act (18 USC Section 2701), which criminalises electronic theft of stored communications.
 The DOJ has a Computer Crime and Intellectual Property Section that investigates and prosecutes computer crimes.

 The US and 60 other jurisdictions have signed the Budapest Convention on Cybercrime, which is a binding international treaty that provides a framework for international co-operation on cybercrime and electronic evidence.

 Cross-border issues and foreign authorities

 Double jeopardy does not prevent the US government from charging a corporation with a crime even if the corporation has already resolved similar charges with a foreign government.
-According to the dual-sovereignty doctrine, a crime under one sovereign’s laws is not ‘the same offence’ for double jeopardy purposes as a crime under the laws of another sovereign.
+According to the dual-sovereignty doctrine, a crime under the laws of one sovereign is not ‘the same offence’ for double jeopardy purposes as a crime under the laws of another sovereign.